fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 _Step 12:_
 Inside your local clone of Jekyll-Auth, create a file named <code>.env</code>.
 Put the following lines into this file providing your own OAuth2 Client ID, Client Secret and the GitHub Team ID.
 {% highlight console %}
 GITHUB_CLIENT_SECRET=abcdefghijklmnopqrstuvwxyz0123456789
 GITHUB_CLIENT_ID=qwertyuiop0001
-GITHUB_TEAM_ID=12345
+GITHUB_TEAM_ID=@foo-organization/foo-team
 {% endhighlight %}
+I'm not entirely sure, but you will probably have to put an @ at the beginning of the organization/team ID as in the example given.

 ----

 _Step 13:_
-Before we are ready to push our local clone of Jekyll-Auth to the remote Heroku server, we first need to add the Gemfile.lock to the repository:
+We are not yet ready to push our local clone of Jekyll-Auth to the remote Heroku server.
+We still need to add the Gemfile.lock to the repository:
 {% highlight console %}
 git add -f Gemfile.lock
 git commit -m "Added Gemfile.lock"